peterwittek/somoclu/README.md

 If the input file is sparse, but a dense kernel is invoked, Somoclu will execute and results will be incorrect.
 Invoking a sparse kernel on a dense input file is likely to lead to a segmentation fault.

+Interfaces
+==
+Python, R, and MATLAB interfaces are available for the dense CPU kernel.
+MPI, CUDA, and the sparse kernel are not support through the interfaces.
+The connection to the C++ library is seamless, data structures are not duplicated.
+For respective examples, see the folders in src.

+The Python version is also available in Pypi.
+You can install with

+    $ sudo pip install somoclu

+The R version is available on CRAN.

 Efficient Parallel Execution
 ==
 The CPU kernels use OpenMP to load multicore processors.
 On a single node, this is more efficient than launching tasks with MPI to match the number of cores.
 The MPI tasks replicated the codebook, which is especially inefficient for large maps.